 2021 ATE Survey

-The 2021 ATE Survey opened on Tuesday February 16, 2021, and will close on April 2, 2021.
+The 2021 ATE Survey opened on Tuesday February 16, 2021, and closed on April 2, 2021.
 If you have any questions in regards to your response, please contact us at email@example.com.

 This video is a walk-through of the 2020 ATE survey.
 Although some of the questions have changed in 2021, the survey format and navigation remain the same.
 This walk-through is helpful for those who are new to the survey and for others who may have questions about different scenarios.